 Here are a few takeaways while creating your Google My Business Page:

-• Always choose the most relevant “primary category” for your business and the most relatable category for your “Sub-category”.
-This affects your rankings on the basis of competition within the category.
+Always choose the most relevant “primary category” for your business and the most relatable category for your “Sub-category”.
+This affects your rankings based on competition within the category.

-Still confusion over how to create a Google listing, check guideline here.
+Still confused over how to create a Google listing, check the guidelines here.

 2. Get listed on major directories

-Creating citations or business listings on important local directories and review websites plays an important role in expanding your visibility over the web space.
+Creating citations or business listings on critical local directories and review websites plays an important role in expanding your visibility on the web.

 There are millions of local directories out there, but that does not mean you have to spam your business details across each one of them.